Vunovati/astii/README.md

 This enables you to have more meaningfull diffs between files which may be very simmilar but have different source code formatting.

+When patching, astii patch will regenerate (original --> AST --> generate) the source file and patch it with the provided diff.

 ## installation:

 npm install . -g